QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 df.applymap(replace_nan)
 ```

-Pandas also provides us with convenient methods to replace missing values
+Pandas also provides us with convenient methods to replace missing values.

-for example, single imputation using variable means can be easily done in pandas
+For example, single imputation using variable means can be easily done in pandas

 ```{code-cell} python3
 df = df.fillna(df.iloc[:,2:8].mean())